 For the Sake of the Children

-One prevailing theme related to fear of divorce is that the act of divorce, in and of itself, will damage the children.
+One prevailing theme related to fear of divorce is that the act of divorce, in and of itself, will damage children.
 People research multiple studies to substantiate this concern.
-By all means such an upheaval in our children's lives should not be taken lightly.
-Divorce needs to be well considered, and navigating the children through this process should be undertaken with insight, reflection and empathy.
+By all means, such an upheaval in our children's lives should not be taken lightly.
+Divorce needs to be well considered, and navigating the children through this process should be undertaken with insight, reflection, and empathy.

 Yet, very few people consider the consequences of children growing up in unhappy yet intact homes, as they witness conflicted, unloving, and uncooperative parental relations.
 Children tend to model what they see in their parents' relations.
 Certainly, as parents, we want better for our kids.
 Yet, the likelihood is that such children will incline toward similar marriages.
 Worse still, many parents claim their kids really don't know anything is wrong with the marriage.
 The irony is that they will, therefore, normalize what may be a mediocre, disappointing, or conflicted marriage.
 At least the kids ought to know that the marriage is indeed falling short of the mark.
 In that way, they can note the failure and aim higher for themselves when they come of age.